Jdka1/KanjiNet/README.md

 cd Kanji-Recognition
 ```

-[comment]: <> how to predict on characters both using whiteboard and computer drawings
+[//]: # how to predict on characters both using whiteboard and computer drawings

 ## 🤝 Contributing